camunda/camunda-optimize-examples/plugins/variable-import-plugins/transform-complex-variables/README.md

     </plugins>
   </build>
 ```
-Note: For further information why it is necessary to build the plugin as a uber jar you can have a look
+Note: For further information why it is necessary to build the plugin as an uber jar you can have a look
 at [plugin setup][7] in the Optimize documentation.

 ### Implement the variable plugin

 In this example we assume that you have a business process where you interact with
 customers, e.g. handling customer support.
-Each customer is stored as a JSON variable
+Each customer is stored as a JSON variable during the process execution.
-during the process execution.
-Now you want to analyze how much time you need for the
-support for certain customer and how you can improve the performance of the
-customer support process, which Optimize would be the perfect tool for.
-Since the
+Optimize would be the perfect tool for analyzing how much time is needed to support a certain customer.
-customer data is stored in a complex JSON variable, Optimize is not able to analyze
+But since the customer data is stored in a complex JSON variable, Optimize is not able to analyze it out of the box.
-it out of the box.
-However, we can use the Optimize plugin system to hook into the
+However, we can use the Optimize plugin system to hook into the import and transform each complex customer variable
-import and transform each complex customer variable to a set of primitive variables.
+to a set of primitive variables.

 For that extend the
 `org.camunda.optimize.plugin.importing.variable.VariableImportAdapter` interface.
 In